 Companies like Microsoft identified six ethical values – fairness, reliability and safety, privacy and security, inclusivity, transparency, and accountability – to guide the cross-disciplinary development and use of artificial intelligence.
 Also, ethical committees are being established in large IT corporations.

 But regulators will need to understand that the compliance with such ethical rules cannot be left to the discretion of companies that on the contrary shall

 - be obliged by applicable laws to comply with them;

 - be required to prove compliance with them; and

 - be accountable for them, with also potential sanctions in case of breach.

 “The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.“

 AI will grow quickly in 2019, the predictions are that regulators as well as police and judicial authorities need to create an appropriate environment to ensure the proper exploitation of such technology.

+These predictions are part of DLA Piper series of predictions for 2019 that you can review HERE.
 If you found our AI and IoT predictions 2019 interesting, share them on your favourite social media and register to our newsletter.
 Also don’t forget to try Prisca our GDPR chatbot described HERE